 Morning, Thursday, 27th February 2020

-This seminar will bring stakeholders together to discuss the future of UK retail and the high street.
+This conference will bring stakeholders together to discuss the future of UK retail and the high street.

-As a new parliament begins its work, we expect discussion on options for reform in the areas such as business rates, the apprenticeship levy, and legislation to protect shop workers - as called for in the recent British Retail Consortium report, A Vision for the UK Retail Industry - and the potential practicalities and impact on the sector.
+We expect discussion on the potential impact, as well as other options for reform in areas such as the apprenticeship levy, and legislation to protect shop workers - as called for in the recent British Retail Consortium report, A Vision for the UK Retail Industry.

 Overall, areas for discussion include: